intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ### Protocol conclusions

+The following conclusions came while discussing Network Management protocols more specifically.

 1. Netconf and YANG are not used much for monitoring tasks.
 1. Netconf and YANG do not have full coverage on many devices.
 1. Polling-based solutions are still frequently deployed.
-1. Full coverage of NetConf support on devices does not exist today.
-1. Polling-based solutions are still frequently deployed.
 Push-based solutions are often desired but are not yet widely available.

 ### Modeling conclusions

+The following conclusions came while discussing Network Management modeling more specifically.

-1. Some YANG models can become too complex, though not as a fault of the language.
+1. Some YANG models can become too complex, though not as a fault of the language itself.
 1. Multi-vendor compatibility support is required.
-1. Even vendor-specific features, not just standardized protocol features, need to be exposed through network management protocols for a network management ecosystem to be viable.
+1. Even vendor-specific features, not just standardized protocol features, need to be exposed through network management models and protocols for a network management ecosystem to be viable.
 1. Greater support for service-level modeling is needed.
-Device level modeling can be a building block to achieve a sufficient service-level model but is not a complete solution by itself.
+Device level modeling can be a building block to achieve a sufficient service-level model, but is not a complete solution by itself.
 1. Network configuration needs to be verifiable to ensure any potential changes can be accepted by devices.
-Model translation adapters (likely performed on the management station not the end device) may be the best path forward to simultaneously achieve this and a goal of supporting one configuration set across a diversity of devices with different internal models.
+Model translation adapters (likely performed on the management station not the end device) may be the best path forward to simultaneously achieve this and the goal of supporting one configuration set across a diversity of devices with different internal models.
-1. Full coverage of YANG models on all devices does not exist today.

 ### Standardization conclusions

+The following conclusions came while discussing the best ways to standardize network management protocols and associated models.

 1. A methodology of rapid model development procedures is needed to ensure model deployment can keep pace with new feature deployment.